nxp-auto-goldvip/gvip-manifests/README.rst

    DISTRO_FEATURES_append = " pfe"
    NXP_FIRMWARE_LOCAL_DIR = "<path to the local s32g_pfe_class.fw file>"

-- Download GVIP CAN Gateway binary and append the following lines to file build_<machine>/conf/local.conf::
+- Download GoldVIP CAN Gateway binary and append the following lines to file build_<machine>/conf/local.conf::

-   DISTRO_FEATURES_append = " gvip-can-gw"
+   DISTRO_FEATURES_append = " goldvip-can-gw"
-   GVIP_CAN_GW_DIR = "<path to the local can-gw.bin file>"
+   GOLDVIP_CAN_GW_DIR = "<path to the local can-gw.bin file>"

-Note: The features added above with DISTRO_FEATURES_append are optional and the GVIP image can be built without those functionalities.
+Note: The features added above with DISTRO_FEATURES_append are optional and the GoldVIP image can be built without those functionalities.

-Note: To use internal development gvip repository add the following line in build_<machine>/conf/local.conf::
+Note: To use internal development GoldVIP repository add the following line in build_<machine>/conf/local.conf::

-  GVIP_URL = "git://bitbucket.sw.nxp.com/gvip/gvip.git;protocol=ssh"
+  GOLDVIP_URL = "git://bitbucket.sw.nxp.com/gvip/gvip.git;protocol=ssh"

 Build the image
 ---------------

-  bitbake fsl-image-gvip
+  bitbake fsl-image-goldvip

 Running the above command would be enough to completely build u-boot, kernel, modules and a rootfs ready to be deployed.
 Look for a build result in